Cojac/Cojac/README.md

   - interval computation (or discrete stochastic arithmetic), to keep the rounding error under control
   - automatic differentiation, to bring you for free the derivative of any encoded function

-- No recompilation needed, easy to use (`java -javaagent:cojac.jar ...`)
+- No recompilation needed, easy to use (you want 100 significant digits? `java -javaagent:cojac.jar="-Rb 100" ...`)

-## Don't miss that opportunity to look at Java numbers with a fresh eye...
+### Don't miss that opportunity to look at Java numbers with a fresh eye...

 ...Read the [User Guide](https://github.com/frederic-bapst/Cojac/wiki)!